This is it. This is what you've been looking for: The ultimate guide that covers everything you need to know for how to find cheap flights.

 Most people don't have all day, every day to be searching for hidden flight deals, unadvertised flash sales, and mistake fares.

 We do.
 And we've got you covered.

-Sign up for Thrifty Traveler and you'll get some of the best flight deals, domestic and international, we find each day right to your inbox.
+Sign up for Thrifty Traveler Flight Deals and you'll get some of the best international and domestic flight deals we find each day right to your inbox.
 It's free, and you can even pick which airport(s) you want flight deals from.

-And that even includes insane mistake fares like this one:
+That even includes rare-but-insane mistake fares like this one:

-There are dozens of sites out there promising to help you find the cheapest flights.
+There are dozens of sites out there promising to help you find cheap flights.
 Ignore them all and start every search with Google Flights.

-Google Flights is hands-down the best flight deal search engine out there: it’s one of the main tools we use to find flight deals every day!
-You should start each and every search for cheap airfare with Google Flights.
-It’s packed with powerful features that other search engines simply don't have.
+Google Flights is hands-down the best flight deal search engine out there.
+It's one of the main tools we use to find affordable flights deals every day!
+You should start each and every search for cheap airfare with Google Flights, as it's packed with powerful features that other search engines simply don't have.

 If you're new to using Google Flights, don't worry.
 We're happy to share what we know on how to get cheap airline tickets.
 And if you couldn't already tell, we are a little obsessed and have written about nearly every tool and feature it has to offer.
-Get started with our guides to Google Flights here:

 - Our ultimate guide to all things Google Flights